The Academy of

 The ARL Annual Meeting invites scholars and practitioners into thoughtful conversation about the (r)evolutionary vocation of leadership.
 Our methods: discussing provocative, original papers/presentations, networking, and imagining an emerging future in the theological education, formation, and ongoing development of religious leaders in a fast-paced, challenging world.

-The theme of our 2024 annual meeting is “Exploring Different Religious Leadership Models“.
-It will be held in St. Paul, MN USA, and Online April 25-27, 2024.
+The theme of our 2024 annual meeting was “Exploring Different Religious Leadership Models“.
+It was held in St. Paul, MN USA, and Online April 25-27, 2024.

 The Journal